 Ngorongoro Crater is an extinct volcanic caldera in the Eastern Great Rift Valley, lying north of Tanzania.
 This crater has ample wildlife and bird species.
 Among the many animals living in Ngorongoro Crater, elephants are also occasionally seen roaming in their natural surroundings.

-Ngorongoro Crater has a healthy elephant population.
-There are found scattered in wooded and swamp areas.
+Ngorongoro Crater has a healthy elephant population, found scattered in wooded and swamp areas.
 One can mostly observe solitary males or bull elephant groups in the crater.

 Tarangire National Park

-Among Tanzania’s Northern Circuit reserves, Tarangire National Park is not frequented as much as Serengeti.
-But it is prominent for its elephants that have a red coating, thanks to the park’s burnt orange mud that these animals kick up as they walk.
+Among Tanzania’s Northern Circuit reserves, Tarangire National Park is not frequented as much as the Serengeti.
+But it is prominent for its elephants, which have a red coating thanks to the park’s burnt orange mud that these animals kick up as they walk.
 Tarangire has an elephant population of around 2,500, boasting the largest elephant population in northern Tanzania.
-Furthermore, their numbers have been steadily increasing every passing year.
+Furthermore, their numbers have been steadily increasing with every passing year.

 Elephants in Tarangire National Park are seen in abundance during the dry seasons near the Tarangire River.
-The river acts as a reliable source of water for elephants traveling for miles, as well as other animals in the neighboring areas.
+The river acts as a reliable source of water for elephants travelling for miles, as well as other animals in neighbouring areas.

 South Africa